jellyfin/jellyfin.org/docs/general/post-install/networking/8_reverse-proxy/index.md

 ## Guides

-We recommend using [Caddy](https://caddyserver.com/) for its easy install and use.
+We recommend using [Caddy](https://caddyserver.com/) for its ease of use, especially with https.
 We provide a [guide](./caddy/) for configuring Caddy with Jellyfin.

 If you do not want to use Caddy, some other popular options for reverse proxy systems are [Nginx](https://www.nginx.com), [Traefik](https://traefik.io), [Haproxy](https://www.haproxy.com) and [Apache](https://httpd.apache.org).
 Note that these have a greater learning curve than the recommended reverse proxy Caddy.
 You can find respective guides here: